kmathewsksm/select-react-app/README.md

 ## Component Description

-The Enhanced Select Component is a customizable and feature-rich dropdown component designed for easy integration into any React.js codebase.
-It offers advanced customization options and enhanced functionality to suit various use cases.
+The Enhanced Select Component is a versatile and customizable select input component This component supports most modifications and enhanced functionality, making it versatile

 ## Props